Introduction

 A manifest file is one of the basic components of PWAs that contains important app information.
 It is a JSON file that contains the application’s metadata, such as the programme’s name, icon, launch URL, app configuration data, background colour, and other important information.

 This is the base for developing progressive web apps.
 A service worker is the component that gives a PWA the appearance of a native mobile app.
-When a PWA loads, it downloads and caches specific material or data on a device locally with the help of service workers.
+When an app loads, it downloads and caches specific material or data on a device locally with the help of service workers.
 It is essentially a JavaScript file.

 A service worker has three stages in its life cycle: registration, installation, and activation.
 When a user first visits a PWA, the service worker downloads and caches display data as well as the content in the background.
 As a result, the next time the user views the app, the site appears to load swiftly.
 Push notifications are also handled by the service worker.